 In 3 easy steps you can have the best Home Fried Potatoes you can imagine.
 You will first need to precook/boil the potatoes.
 For a healthy choice these boiled potatoes can be eaten as is, or with a touch of salt, ketchup or mayo.
 You can also make mashed potatoes.
 For the home fries, you will need to save them until the next day to fry for breakfast.

 Make the Home Fried Potatoes

-1. Peel, cube, and boil the potatoes in water with about 1-2 Tb. of vinegar until cooked.
+1. Peel, cube, and boil the potatoes in water with about 1-2 Tb. of vinegar and a pinch of baking soda until cooked.

 2. Add the oil of your choice to a skillet and heat.
 Fry for 5 to 6-7 minutes before turning.
 You should only have to turn these potatoes 3 times in the 15 minutes that they need to fry.